CyberDragonPi/pt-wikipedia-ir-system/Assignment 1/REPORT.md

 Since directly using the entire document would result in an overly long and inefficient query, we first calculate the tf-idf score for every term within the document.
 The top terms with the highest tf-idf scores are then selected to represent the document’s most significant keywords, and these terms are used as a query.
 After that, the BM25-based search is performed as in the standard case.

-### Searcher

-Searcher is used to process the user query -> to retrieve relevant documents from the inverted index (SearchEngine class takes an index path as parameter for initialization) and to rank documents using bm25 score.
-To ensure efficiency and stay within the memory limits, we decided not to load the entire index into memory, but instead use the offset index (offset_index.json) to locate terms dynamically when needed.
-The offset_index.json file stores the byte offset of each term inside final_index.jsonl.
-When a query term appears, the searcher looks up its offset, seeks directly to that position in the final_index.jsonl file, and retrieves the corresponding posting list without loading everything into memory.

-Queries are processed using the same Tokenizer that was used during indexing.
-The tokenization parameters are stored in indexer_metadata.jsonl, allowing the searcher to apply identical preprocessing steps when tokenizing user queries.
-After tokenization, for each query term, the corresponding offset is retrieved from offset_index.json, and the posting list is read from final_index.jsonl.
-Once all relevant postings are collected, documents are ranked using the BM25 score and sorted accordingly.

-For the Search Similar option, the selected document itself is used as the basis for the query.
-Since directly using the entire document would result in an overly long and inefficient query, we first calculate the tf-idf score for every term within the document.
-The top terms with the highest tf-idf scores are then selected to represent the document’s most significant keywords, and these terms are used as a query.
-After that, the BM25-based search is performed as in the standard case.